PBS 138 of X: Bundling a Web App/Site with Webpack (Part 1)

 npm install --save bootstrap

-.
+To use Bootstrap’s CSS in our project we need to import it into src/index.js in the same way we imported our own styles from src/index.css.
 This involves a little detective work, but Bootstrap is a good example because it uses the most common conventions.

-.
+All packages installed by NodeJS get installed into the folder node_modules in appropriately named sub-folders, this means that NPM downloaded Bootstrap into node_modules/bootstrap.
 As is common for open source modules, the download contains the source code as well as the built files, so we need to be careful to import the correct file.
-By convention, files intended to be imported into other projects are stored in a folder named dist
+By convention, files intended to be imported into other projects are stored in a folder named dist (short for distribution), so the CSS file for Bootstrap is in node_modules/bootstrap/dist/css/bootstrap.min.css.

-One more thing to bear in mind is that the node_modules
+One more thing to bear in mind is that the node_modules folder is part of NodeJS’s standard search path when processing import statements, so you don’t include it in import paths.

-Putting it all together, we add the Bootstrap CSS into our bundle by adding the following line anywhere in our JavaScript file (src/index.js
+Putting it all together, we add the Bootstrap CSS into our bundle by adding the following line anywhere in our JavaScript file (src/index.js):

 // import bootstrap CSS